SourcePointUSA/android-cmp-app/MIGRATION_GUIDE.md

 In this guide we will cover how to migrate your app to the latest version of Sourcepoint's SDK (v6).

+>**Note:** In addition to the technical migration below, you will also need to enable the **Multi-Campaign** toggle for the app property within the Sourcepoint portal.

 ## Upgrade library in project's build.gradle file

 Navigate to your build.gradle file and upgrade the `cmplibrary`: